 You’ll be contacted to set up an interview if RUSM wants you to continue in the admissions process.
 Afterward, if you receive a letter of acceptance, you can choose to begin classes in September, January or May.

-MUA’s stats are also impressive, with a 95% USMLE pass rate and a 98% residency placement rate.
+MUA’s stats are also impressive, with an 85% first-time USMLE pass rate and a 98% residency placement rate.
 You’re sure to find success as an MUA graduate!

 If you’re interested in applying to MUA, you’ll need to use the Common Application.
 MUA is a sister school with SABA, meaning that you can apply to both schools at once.